 The most frequent speech disorder among children.

-Experts estimate that by 5 years, Dislalia affects about 26% of girls and 34% of boys.
+Experts estimate that Dislalia affects about 26% of girls and 34% of boys by five years.

 At the age of 8, the number of children affected by this problem is reduced to 15% in the case of girls and 16% in the case of boys.